prachiy5/8-Week-SQL-Challenge/README.md

 I am currently working on these case studies, so some solutions may not yet be available.
 As I progress through each challenge, I will upload the solutions along with detailed explanations, thought processes, and insights.

-If you have any questions or need help with your own solutions, feel free to reach out.
-I’m happy to support you on your learning journey!
-You can connect with me on LinkedIn or email me at: Yadavprachi5898@gmail.com
+If you have questions or need help with your solutions, feel free to reach out!
+Connect with me on [LinkedIn](https://www.linkedin.com/in/prachi-yadav-559222189/) or email me at: **Yadavprachi5898@gmail.com**.

 ---

 ### Acknowledgment